Trauma Glossary 2: Ongoing Problems You May Have

 See also Alexithymia; Avoidance; Trauma Blocking

-See also Executive Dysfunction; Hyper-vigilance
+See also Executive Dysfunction; Flashback Hyper-vigilance; Learned Helplessness

 • Inner Critic: the belief is the fault lies with one’s own self; Fawn type is ruled entirely by inner critic; Flight type is ruled by equal parts inner and outer critic.